[CC 1976 §430.010; Ord. No. 1151 §15.10, 1-23-1974; Ord. No. 1940 §2, 5-10-1994]

 The Board shall fix a reasonable time for the hearing of the appeal, give not less than five (5) days public notice of the date, time and place thereof in an official newspaper or a newspaper of general circulation in the City, as well as due notice to the parties in interest, and decide the same within a reasonable time.
 Upon the hearing, any party may appear in person or by agent or by attorney.

 The concurring vote of four (4) members of the Board of Adjustment shall be necessary to reverse any order, requirements, decision or the determination of the Zoning Administrator or to decide in favor of the applicant on any matter upon which it is required to pass under this Chapter or to affect any variance.
-The Board of Adjustment shall give written notice of any decision in any appeal before the Board to each party and to the City Zoning Administrator three (3) days after rendering such decision.
-The City Zoning Administrator shall present the notice of any such decision to the Board of Aldermen at the next regular meeting of the Board occurring after the Zoning Administrator shall have received such notice.
+The Board of Adjustment shall give written notice of any decision in any appeal before the Board to each party and to the City's Director of Administration, or his or her designee, within a reasonable period of time after rendering such decision.
+The Director of Administration, or his or her designee, shall further provide the Mayor and Board of Aldermen with notice of said decision.

 Charges.
 At the time of filing of an appeal the appellant shall pay a fee of twenty dollars ($20.00) to the City Clerk.
 Further, if it appears necessary to the Board that a reporter be employed for the purpose of recording testimony or for other purposes in connection with a hearing, prior to said hearing fifty dollars ($50.00) shall be deposited with the City Clerk by the appellant to cover all costs in connection with such reporter.